Rennellese language

-Rennell-Bellona, or Rennellese, is a Polynesian language spoken in the Rennell and Bellona Province of the Solomon Islands.
+Rennell-Bellona, or Rennellese, is a Polynesian outlier language spoken in the Rennell and Bellona Province of Solomon Islands.
 A dictionary of the language has been published.

 Introduction

 History

 Rennellese, also known as Rennell or Bellonese, is a Polynesian language (considered one of the Polynesian outliers, since it lies outside of the Polynesian Triangle) that is spoken in the Central Solomon Islands; mainly Rennell and Bellona island.
 For a great deal of time the Solomon Islands were occupied by the British, and pidgin English had become the main language spoken in the Rennell and Bellona Islands, until World War II.
 At that time the Rennell and Bellona Islands were a battlefield during the Battle of Midway, between the Japanese and Americans; just like Hawaii.
 During the battle the Japanese occupied most of the area using it as a base.
 After World War II had ended, both Rennell and Bellona were still being held by allied forces, until finally gaining independence in 1978 (Levinson, 279-280).
 Both islands have been working to develop their own government, and Rennellese has been recognized as the official language.